azmansami/classifier_tflow/README.md

 ### Changing weights biases <a name="wb"><a/>

 We can observe how our weights and biases have changed over multiple steps (1000 in this case) of the training phase as losses minimizes.
-Note, most of our weights are closed to zero as there are very pixels that actually contribute in making a digit (most of the pixels forms the background).
+Note, most of our weights are closed to zero as there are very few pixels that actually contribute in making a digit (most of the pixels forms the background).

 ![](./readme.imgs/wb1.png)